bereznik/Burned-Land-Detection/README.md

 # Burned-Land-Detection

-Repo containing code from research on Convolution Neural Networks on detection of cover and type of burned land areas in the Amazon Rainforest.
+Repo containing code from research on Convolution Neural Networks on detection of extent and origin of burned land areas in the Amazon Rainforest.

 In this project, a model based on the U-net architecture was trained for semantic segmentation.
 From 2 images of an area, one prior and one post some events of fire, we wish to generate a mask with 3 classes: Non burned areas (black pixels on the mask), Burned areas that were from a forest area prior to the fire (dark green pixels on the mask) and burned areas that were pasture prior to the fire (light green pixels on the mask)